 The Borderline may act-out in ways we'd never consider behaving ourselves!
 He/she might have infidelities, be violent, castrating, abandoning or actually steal from you, and exhibit the most vile/repugnant behaviors imaginable--but you'll somehow keep overlooking and excusing them, hoping they will change.

 Healthy/whole people don't do this!
 The 'good' parts of the Borderline are the ones you can identify with and relate to--the 'bad' parts, are the ones you keep trying to abolish from their personality, as persistently as you have amputated them from your own.
-This effort is futile, and you're wasting your energy.
+This effort is futile, and you're wasting your time and energy.

 A RETROSPECTIVE ON TORMENT, AND THE PHENOMENON OF NEEDING A SENSE OF "CLOSURE."